FrustratedGameDev/Papers/FinalReport/finalReport.md

 ##Final Papers in Analysis

+The final list of papers used in the repertory grid analysis cluster are:

 * Hello Games’ Sean Murray interview [15]
 * Develop: Double Fine's Schafer On 'Amnesia Fortnights' And The Pitfalls Of AAA [17]
 * Quality of Life in the Game Industry: Challenges and Best Practices [9]